-The Local Government Association (LGA) representing more than 370 councils in England and Wales, found a majority of councillors responding to its poll did not feel involved with shaping, commenting on or approving the the 44 NHS sustainability and transformation plans (STPs).
+The Local Government Association (LGA) representing more than 370 councils in England and Wales, found a majority of councillors responding to its poll did not feel involved with shaping, commenting on or approving the 44 NHS sustainability and transformation plans (STPs).

 STPs aim to redesign and overhaul local health and care services to cope with increasing patient demand and focus on treating patients in the community and away from hospitals.

-Speaking at the LGA Annual Conference in Birmingham, council leaders said they had serious doubts about STPs would deliver their objectives in their current form.
+Speaking at the LGA Annual Conference in Birmingham, council leaders said they had serious doubts STPs would deliver their objectives in their current form.

 Chair of the LGA’s Community Wellbeing Board, Cllr Izzi Seccombe, said: ‘Many councillors have been disappointed by the unilateral top-down approach of the NHS in some of the STP areas.
 The majority of local politicians who responded feel excluded from the STP planning process.

 ‘If local politicians and communities are not engaged then we have serious doubt over whether STPs will deliver on their objectives and bring benefits to communities.
 We are therefore calling for urgent action at national and local level to involve councillors as representatives of their local communities in a meaningful way in all aspects of STP development,' she said.